kpulka247/dark-connect/README.md

 ## Usage

 Once installed, the extension will immediately apply dark mode to any visit to `connect.garmin.com`.
 You don’t need to enable or disable it manually — it works automatically whenever you visit the site.

-## Contributing

-If you have suggestions for improvements or have found any bugs, feel free to report them through the feedback form.
-Contributions and suggestions are always welcome!
+If you have suggestions for improvements or have found any bugs, feel free to report them through the issues form.